DO YOU KNOW WHAT DISCRIMINATION IS AND WHAT THE SANCTIONS ARE?

 For more information you can visit our Tackling Discrimination page.

-If you witness or experience discrimination, ensure to report it at our Reporting Discrimination page.
+If you witness or experience discrimination, ensure to report it at the Reporting Discrimination page.